RenskeVroomans/Vroomans_2016/README.txt

 CellCellSignalling:
 could remove the morphogen gradient part: at least shut down the Gradient def.
+Instead, added a few other possibilities: Posterior cell high, with or without diffusion (DifCoef, Nrdiffsteps), or free morphogen: only initial bias.
+Gradient can still be tested, but will only yield an effect if transition to posterior growth.
+Can we see that bias?

 DetermineFitness:
 - added fitness for size